-- Individualized health/nursing services that include the following: - Monitoring vital signs appropriate to the diagnosis and medication regimen of each recipient no less frequently than monthly; - Administering medications and treatments in accordance with physicians' orders; - Developing and monitoring the individualized medication selfadministration plans for each recipient; - Serving as a liaison between the recipient and medical resources including the treating physician.
+- Individualized health/nursing services that include the following: - Monitoring vital signs appropriate to the diagnosis and medication regimen of each recipient no less frequently than monthly;

+- Administering medications and treatments in accordance with physicians' orders; - Monitoring self-administration of medications while the recipient is at the ADHC center; and - Monitoring individualized plans for self-administration of medications.
+Serving as a liaison between the recipient and medical resources including the treating physician.